The bead model and limit behaviors of dimer models: The bead model as a universal limit for dimer models

 where the entries of $\Ki_B$ are given by the inverse Fourier transform

-The {\it characteristic polynomial} $P(z,w)$ is the determinant of the Fourier transform $K(z,w)$ of the periodic operator $\K$, and $Q(z,w)$ is the comatrix of $K(z,w)$.
-The asymptotics of $\Ki_B$ and thus the correlations decay depend on the regularity of the integrand in \eqref{eq:Kinverse}, and in particular on the presence of zeros of $P(e^{B_x}z,e^{B_y}w)$ on the unit torus.
+The \textit{characteristic polynomial} $P(z,w)$ is the determinant of the Fourier transform $K(z,w)$ of the periodic operator $\K$, and $Q(z,w)$ is the comatrix of $K(z,w)$.
+The asymptotics of $\Ki_B,$ and thus the correlations decay depend on the regularity of the integrand in \eqref{eq:Kinverse}, and in particular on the presence of zeros of $P(e^{B_x}z,e^{B_y}w)$ on the unit torus.

-The {\it spectral curve} $\bigl\{(z,w)\in\CC^2\ |\ P(z,w)=0\bigr\}$ is a complex algebraic curve of a special kind : it is a {\it Harnack curve}~\cite{KO,PassRull,MikhRull}.
-For generic values of $(B_x,B_y)$, $P(e^{B_x}z,e^{B_y}w)$ has zero or two roots on the unit torus, and the phase diagram describing the behavior of the measures in function of $B_x$ and $B_y$ is given by the \emph{am{\oe}ba} of the \emph{spectral curve}, \ie the image of $P(z,w)=0$ by the mapping
+The \textit{spectral curve} $\{(z,w)\in\CC^2 | P(z,w)=0\}$ is a complex algebraic curve of a special kind: It is a \textit{Harnack curve}~\cite{KO,PassRull,MikhRull}.
+For generic values of $(B_x,B_y)$, $P(e^{B_x}z,e^{B_y}w)$ has zero or two roots on the unit torus, and the phase diagram describing the behavior of the measures in function of $B_x$ and $B_y$ is given by the \emph{am{\oe}ba} of the \emph{spectral curve}, that is, the image of $P(z,w)=0$ by the mapping

-When $(B_x,B_y)$ lies in the interior of the am{\oe}ba, the characteristic polynomial $P(e^{B_x}z,e^{B_y}w)$ has two conjugate roots on the unit torus and the correlations decay polynomially, and the corresponding measure is said to be \emph{liquid}.
-When $(B_x,B_y)$ lies inside a bounded connected component of the am{\oe}ba, the correlations decay exponentially fast, and the measure is \emph{gaseous}.
-When $(B_x,B_y)$ lies in a unbounded complementary component of the am{\oe}ba, the measure is said to be \emph{solid} and there are infinite deterministic dual paths crossing no dimers with probability 1.
+When $(B_x,B_y)$ lies in the interior of the am{\oe}ba, the characteristic polynomial $P(e^{B_x}z,e^{B_y}w)$ has two conjugate roots on the unit torus and the correlations decay polynomially, and the corresponding measure is said to be \emph{liquid} or \emph {massless}.
+When $(B_x,B_y)$ lies inside a bounded connected component of the am{\oe}ba, the correlations decay exponentially fast, and the measure is \emph{gaseous} or \emph{massive}.
+When $(B_x,B_y)$ lies in an unbounded complementary component of the am{\oe}ba, the measure is said to be \emph{solid} and there are infinite deterministic dual paths crossing no dimers with probability 1.